 Michaelis-Menten kinetic constants for each of the 104 mutants were determined using the colorimetric assay of pNPG hydrolysis.
 Ten biological replicates of the wild type enzyme had an average kcat of 880 ± 10 min–1, an average KM of 5 ± 0.2 mM, and kcat/KM of 171,000 ± XXX M–1 min–1.
 Observed rates at 8 substrate concentrations were fit to the Michaelis-Menten equation using SciPy [Supp Fig XXX].
 Kinetic constants for each mutant with the substrate pNPG are represented as a heatmap in Figure 2.
 In addition, a complete table with experimentally measured kinetic constants is reported in Supplemental Table 2 and the non-linear regression analysis fit to each measurement is reported in Supplemental Figure 2.

 Based on the maximum concentration of enzyme used in our assays and colorimetric absorbance changes at the highest substrate concentration used we estimate our assays limit of detection for kcat/KM to be 10 M-1min-1.
-Of the 90 solubly purified mutants, 6 were below the limit of detection.
+Of the 90 mutants purified as soluble protein, 6 were below the limit of detection.
+[WHICH WHERE THESE, ARE THEY A COMMON STRUCTURAL MOTIF… EVEN BOTH CATALYTIC RESIDUES HAD DETECTABLE ACTIVITY… LIKELY WORTH DISCUSSING BRIEFLY OUT HERE (and adding soluble protein in Figure will help)… MAYBE SIGNIFICATN STRUCTURAL CHANGES AND CRYSTAL NEEDED TO FIND OUT].
 The highest catalytic efficiency observed is 5.6 x 105 M-1 min-1 for mutation R240A.
 In addition, while no substrate inhibition was observed on the wild type BglB, four mutants exhibited measurable substrate inhibition and are reported in Supplemental Table [SI].

 Sequence-structure-function relationships in BglB

-In agreement with previous studies, our results clearly demonstrate the important catalytic roles for E164, E353, and Y295.
+In agreement with previous studies, our results clearly demonstrate the importance of the catalytic roles for E164, E353, and Y295.
 Mutating any of these residues to alanine results in more a more than 85,000-fold reduction in catalytic efficiency.
 However, the systematic alanine scan of every residue within 12 Å of the ligand revealed unexpected structure-function relationships in BglB.